gulpjs/gulp/docs/getting-started.md

 #### Create a `gulpfile`

-Create a file called `gulpfile.js` in your project root with these contents:
+In your project directory create a file called `gulpfile.js` in your project root with these contents:

 ```js
 var gulp = require('gulp');